US county sues oil companies for $51 bn over 'Heat Dome' disaster

 Modeled on Big Tobacco, Pharma cases

-These lawsuits are modeled on successful cases against Big Tobacco and the pharmaceutical industry over the proliferation of opioids.
+These lawsuits are modeled on successful cases against Big Tobacco as well as against the pharmaceutical industry over the proliferation of opioids.

 "There are no new laws or novel theories being asserted here," said attorney Roger Worthington, a partner at one of the firms representing the county.
 "We contend that the Defendants broke long-standing ones, and we will prove it to a jury."